Independent Counselling Service for Schools (ICSS)

 The ICSS is provided under contractual arrangements by organisation(s) that have undergone a public tendering process.
 The service is delivered using standards and protocols based on good counselling practice within the organisational context of the school.

-The “Independent Counselling Service for Schools Handbook”, published in September 2019, is available to down load at the link below and sets out how the ICSS should operate to ensure that the service provided for pupils’ is safe, accessible and of a high professional standard.
+The “Independent Counselling Service for Schools Handbook”, published in September 2019, sets out how the ICSS should operate to ensure that the service provided for pupils’ is safe, accessible and of a high professional standard.

 National Children's Bureau (NCB)